Cryptanalysis of the Enigma: PC Bruno

 On 5 September 1939 the Cipher Bureau began preparations to evacuate key personnel and equipment from Warsaw.
 Soon a special evacuation train, the Echelon F, transported them eastward, then south.
 By the time the Cipher Bureau was ordered to cross the border into allied Romania on 17 September, they had destroyed all sensitive documents and equipment and were down to a single very crowded truck.
 The vehicle was confiscated at the border by a Romanian officer, who separated the military from the civilian personnel.
 Taking advantage of the confusion, the three mathematicians ignored the Romanian's instructions.
 They anticipated that in an internment camp they might be identified by the Romanian security police, in which the German Abwehr and SD had informers.

-The mathematicians went to the nearest railroad station, exchanged money, bought tickets, and boarded the first train headed south.
-After a dozen or so hours, they reached Bucharest, at the other end of Romania.
-There they went to the British embassy.
+The mathematicians went to the nearest railway station, exchanged money, bought tickets, and boarded the first train headed south.
+After a dozen or so hours, they reached Bucharest, at the other end of Romania, where they went to the British embassy.
 Told by the British to "come back in a few days", they next tried the French embassy, introducing themselves as "friends of Bolek" (Bertrand's Polish code name) and asking to speak with a French military officer.
 A French Army colonel telephoned Paris and then issued instructions for the three Poles to be assisted in evacuating to Paris.

-On 20 October 1939, at PC Bruno outside Paris, the Polish cryptologists resumed work on German Enigma ciphers, in collaboration with Bletchley Park.
+On 20 October 1939, at the PC Bruno signals intelligence station outside Paris, the Polish cryptologists resumed work on German Enigma ciphers, in collaboration with Bletchley Park.

 PC Bruno and Bletchley Park worked together closely, communicating via a telegraph line secured by the use of Enigma doubles.
 In January 1940 Alan Turing spent several days at PC Bruno conferring with his Polish colleagues.
 He had brought the Poles a full set of Zygalski sheets that had been punched at Bletchley Park by John Jeffreys using Polish-supplied information, and on 17 January 1940, the Poles made the first break into wartime Enigma traffic—that from 28 October 1939.
-From that time, until the Fall of France in June 1940, 17 percent of the Enigma keys that were found by the allies, were solved at PC Bruno.
+From that time, until the Fall of France in June 1940, 17 per cent of the Enigma keys that were found by the allies were solved at PC Bruno.

 Just before opening their 10 May 1940 offensive against the Low Countries and France, the Germans made the feared change in the indicator procedure, discontinuing the duplication of the enciphered message key.
 This meant that the Zygalski sheet method no longer worked.
 Instead, the cryptanalysts had to rely on exploiting the operator weaknesses described below, particularly the cillies and the Herivel tip.